Cover of The Old Man and the Sea

 GBM Assessment (Score: 7.5/10)

 The Old Man and the Sea marked Ernest Hemingway's triumphant literary comeback, earning the Pulitzer Prize in 1953 and helping secure his Nobel Prize in 1954.
 The novella distills Hemingway's lifelong themes of courage, endurance, and grace under pressure into the story of the aging fisherman Santiago and his epic battle with a giant marlin in the Gulf Stream.
-Its spare, luminous prose achieves a parable-like intensity that has made it one of the most widely read works of twentieth-century fiction.
+Its spare, lucid prose achieves a parable-like intensity that has made it a widely read works of twentieth-century fiction.

 Post-War America, 1951-1952